-Our parishes are abolished or merged, our churches are leased, sold or shared with other churches and our religious behaviour are now more private than public.
-Our Montreal church landscape is more and more secularised and Church influence is slowly decreasing.
+Our parishes are abolished or merged, our churches are leased, sold or shared with other churches and our religious behavior are now more private than public.
+Our Montreal church landscape is more and more secularized and Church influence is slowly decreasing.

-Montrealers may not be attending organised religious services like we used to, but it does not necessarily mean we are any less spiritual.
-Private religious behaviour such as prayer, meditation, worship and readings of sacred texts are still present.
+Montrealers may not be attending organized religious services like we used to, but it does not necessarily mean we are any less spiritual.
+Private religious behavior such as prayer, meditation, worship and readings of sacred texts are still present.

 Montreal URBAN KIT